freshbitsweb/laratables/README.md

 This package helps with simple requirements of displaying data from eloquent models into datatables with ajax support.
 Plus, using simple relationships and customizing column values.

 ## How to use
 The basic approach is that you can specify the Datatable configuration and columns on the client side just like you would without any major change and call a single method on the server side to handle ajax calls.
 The package will create necessary queries to fetch the data and make the search and ordering functionality work automatically.
-If needed, You can step-in and customize query/data/logic at various stages by adding methods in your Eloquent model.
+If needed, You can step-in and customize query/data/logic at various stages by adding methods in your Eloquent model or a custom class.

 ### Client side
 ```js